Grooming Resources

 Continue reading

-A puppy having a bath.
+A white puppy sitting on a chair.

 A group of green dots.